To access your official course details for the year you started your degree, please visit the handbook

 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-You may find employment in roles such as network officer or manager, IT security officer or manager, object-oriented and procedural programmer, database and web designer and manager, project manager, consultant or system analyst.
+As an IT graduate, you may find employment in roles such as network officer or manager, IT security officer or manager, object-oriented and procedural programmer, database and web designer and manager, project manager, consultant or system analyst.
+Alternatively, you may apply your skills in a non-traditional field and explore employment opportunities in fields such as Healthcare, Education, Government or Business.

 The Bachelor of Information Technology is professionally accredited with the Australian Computer Society (ACS).